heutelbeck/sapl-server/sapl-server-ce/README.md

 ### Running on Kubernetes

-This section will describe the deployment on a baremetal Kubernetes installation on a Linux system like Ubuntu server which has Port 80 and 443 exposed to the Internet and will use the Kubernetes nginx-ingress-controller as well as cert-manager to manage the Let's Encrypt certificates (Only if Ports are exposed to the Internet so Let's Encrypt can access the URL)
+This section will describe the deployment on a bare-metal Kubernetes installation on a Linux system like Ubuntu server which has Port 80 and 443 exposed to the Internet and will use the Kubernetes Nginx-Ingress-Controller as well as cert-manager to manage the Let's Encrypt certificates (Only if Ports are exposed to the Internet so Let's Encrypt can access the URL)

 #### Prerequisites

-Installed Kubernetes v1.23 selfhostet on an Ubuntu Server (if you use a Commmercial Platform you have to create persistent Volumes yourself with the specified StorageClassNames)
+This tutorial uses Kubernetes v1.23 self-hosted on an Ubuntu Server.
+If you use a Commercial Platform you have to create persistent Volumes yourself with the specified StorageClassNames.

 Create a persistent Volume
 ```